Travel Info

 – The Black Rock Desert and most all hot springs in area are closed during August and September.
 Respect the closures.
 If you’re interested in visiting them the rest of the year, visit the Friends of Black Rock-High Rock for more info.

-Directions to Black Rock City / Black Rock Desert
+Directions to Black Rock City

-From Reno to BRC (2 routes):
+From Reno to BRC (two routes):

-Route 1 (Wadsworth) – From the intersection of Interstates 80 and 580, go east 30 miles.
+Route 1 (via Interstate 80 through Wadsworth) – From Downtown Reno, go east 30 miles on Interstate 80.
 Take the Wadsworth Exit #43.
-You can get gas here.
+You can get gas here if you need to, but expect a delay.
 Go north 1 mile to Wadsworth and turn left onto State Highway 447.
 It’s 78 miles from here to Gerlach, and then 8 miles north on State Route 34 to Burning Man.

 From Las Vegas to BRC: